ryansolid/babel-plugin-jsx-dom-expressions/README.md

 In general JSX Attribute Expressions are treated as properties by default, with exception of hyphenated(-) ones that will always be set as attributes on the DOM element.
 Plain string attributes(Non expression, no {}) will be treated as attributes.

+This library uses a heuristic whether to dynamic wrap expressions based on if they contain function calls or property access.
+Simple literals and variable expressions won't be wrapped.

 ## Example

 ```jsx